mar1akc/OLIM-for-Lorenz63/README.md

 [4] M. Heymann, E. Vanden-Eijnden, Pathways of maximum likelihood for rare events in non-equilibrium systems, application to nucleation in the presence of shear, Phys.
 Rev. Lett.
 100, 14, 140601 (2007)

-[5] S. Yang, S. Potter, and M. Cameron, Computing the quasipotential for non-gradient SDEs in 3D, submitted to Journal of Computational Physics, 379 (2019) 325-350, arXiv:1808.00562
+[5] S. Yang, S. Potter, and M. Cameron, Computing the quasipotential for non-gradient SDEs in 3D, Journal of Computational Physics, 379 (2019) 325-350, arXiv:1808.00562